 As an LBP, you need to keep up to date with changing industry practices and regulatory changes.
 This is done by completing and recording skills maintenance activities — learning activities that help make sure you continue to meet the minimum standard required to keep your licence or licences.

-All LBPs must complete a set of skills maintenance activities every 2 years.
+All LBPs must complete a set of skills maintenance activities every two years.
 You need to show that you’ve done these before you can renew your licence(s).

 Skills maintenance combines both compulsory and elective activities.
 You get the important regulatory and technical information you need through completing compulsory activities.
 You also need to complete elective activities that are relevant to the work you do.

 Activities for each class

 These will help make sure you stay up-to-date with industry best practice and regulatory changes.

 |Licence class(es) held||Elective activities||On the job learning||Mandatory articles & quizzes|

 |Carpentry, Foundations, Roofing, External Plastering, Bricklaying and Blocklaying||12 hours||2 activities in total||All the specified articles and quizzes for the licence class(es) you hold|